johnny353535/yoi/docs/_pages/components/button.md

 ### Color

-Use the modifiers `.btn--attention, .btn--dark, .btn--error, .btn--light, .btn--negative, .btn--positive, .btn--primary, .btn--success` to create buttons with different colors:
+Use the modifiers `.btn--attention, .btn--dark, .btn--light, .btn--negative, .btn--positive, .btn--primary` to create buttons with different colors:

 ```html
 <!-- example -->